reactive-python/reactpy-django/docs/src/learn/add-reactpy-to-a-django-project.md

 Prefer a quick summary?
 Read the **At a Glance** section below.

-!!! info "At a Glance: Your First Component"
+!!! info "At a Glance"

     <font size="5">**`my_app/components.py`**</font>